Two-band description of the strong `spin'-orbit coupled one-dimensional hole gas in a cylindrical Ge nanowire: Hole subband dispersions in a general field

 In the previous sections, we have shown both numerically and analytically that the hole subband dispersions in a longitudinal field or transverse field can be classified using definite hole spin index.
 One subset of subband dispersions belongs to spin up and the other subset belongs to spin down.
 Now, we move to study whether this classification is still feasible when the magnetic field is applied in a general direction.
 We use $\theta$ to denote the azimuth of the magnetic field, i.e., the angle between the magnetic field and the nanowire axis.
 The general magnetic field can be written as ${\bf B}=(B\sin\theta,0,B\cos\theta)$, and the vector potential can be conveniently chosen as ${\bf A}=(-\frac{1}{2}yB\cos\theta,\frac{1}{2}xB\cos\theta,yB\sin\theta)$.
 Now, the operator $p_{z}=\hbar\,k_{z}$ in Hamiltonian (\ref{eq_model}) is still a conserved quantity, and the subband quantization still gives rise to $E_{n}(k_{z})$.

-By treating all the magnetic terms as a perturbation~\cite{RL2022a}, we obtain the subband dispersions of the hole gas for various magnetic field directions (see Fig.~\ref{fig_angle} with a fixed field strength $B=3$ T).
+By treating all the magnetic terms as a perturbation~\cite{RL2022a}, we obtain the subband dispersions of the hole gas for various magnetic field directions (see Fig.~\ref{fig_angle} with a fixed field strength $B=4$ T).
 Instead of the subband crossings in a longitudinal field or transverse field (see Fig.~\ref{fig_subbands}), now there are subband anticrossings [see Figs.~\ref{fig_angle}(c) and (d)].
 These subband anticrossings indicate that we cannot exactly classify the subband dispersions using the hole spin index.
-However, when the gaps given at the anticrossings are very small, such as that shown in Figs.~\ref{fig_angle}(c) and (d), we can approximate these anticrossings just as crossings, such that each of the two double-well structures shown in Figs.~\ref{fig_angle}(c) and (d) can still be modeled by Eq.~(\ref{eq_dispersion}).
+However, when the gaps given at the anticrossings are small enough in comparison with the energy gap $\Delta$ given at $k_{z}R=0$, such as those shown in Figs.~\ref{fig_angle}(c) and (d), we can approximate these anticrossings just as crossings, such that each of the two double-well structures shown in Figs.~\ref{fig_angle}(c) and (d) can still be modeled by Eq.~(\ref{eq_dispersion}).

+When the angle of the magnetic field is slowly varied from $0^{\circ}$ to $90^{\circ}$, the subband dispersion I (II) in Fig.~\ref{fig_subbands}(a) will smoothly convert to the dispersion I (II) in Fig.~\ref{fig_subbands}(b).
+This picture of transition can help to understand the variation tendency of the subband dispersions shown in Fig.~\ref{fig_angle} when $\theta$ varies.
+Let us focus on the anticrossing near the site $k_{z}R\approx0.5$ shown in Fig.~\ref{fig_angle}(d).
+Note that the dispersion II is completely above the dispersion I at $\theta=0^{\circ}$ [see Fig.~\ref{fig_subbands}(a)], while these two dispersions become crossing at $90^{\circ}$ [see Fig.~\ref{fig_subbands}(b)], such that there must be an angle where the anticrossing begins and finally becomes as a crossing at $90^{\circ}$.
+By analyzing our data, this anticrossing roughly begins at $\theta\approx65^{\circ}$.
+For $\theta>75^{\circ}$, the gap at this anticrossing can be considered as small, and for $\theta<65^{\circ}$, there is no anticrossing.

 In an accurate manner, we should use the following effective Hamiltonian